-The IVI SK bioscience Park MahnHoon Award
+The IVI-SK bioscience Park MahnHoon Award

-Nomination Guidelines
+Nomination guidelines

-• The nominee has demonstrated the impact of vaccines and immunization in public and global health by accelerating vaccines and vaccine innovation and expanding immunization across the globe.
+- Nominees have demonstrated the impact of vaccines and immunization in public and global health by accelerating vaccines and vaccine innovation and expanding immunization across the globe.

 Award Selection Committee